 "A shared account strategy begins with the customer's goals and ends with how you can help to achieve these goals".

-So, the basis of client and customer relationship in key account management is mutually beneficial cooperation and both-side goal achievement.
+So, the basis of client and customer relationship in the key account management process is mutually beneficial cooperation and both-side goal achievement.

 6. Continuously sharpen the saw